Instruction and guiding

 Be sure to check with your ghillie that the beat is prepared to allow instructors and or guides on the beat.
 Never turn up with an instructor or a guide without having cleared it first, as this might cause bad feeling with the ghillie which won't do much to help your trip.

-Some people prefer to receive tuition before they visit the Tyne, so that they can take full advantage of the fishing they have booked.
+Some people prefer to receive tuition before they visit the river, so that they can take full advantage of the fishing they have booked.
 Ask your local tackle shop for suggestions.